What is a Vishing Attack? [Definition, examples and protection tips]

 Differences between phishing, vishing and smishing attacks

-The phishing term first came to be used around 1990 to describe activities that fraudsters used as a "bait" to catch their victims on the Internet.
+The phishing term first came to be used around 1990 to describe activities that fraudsters used as "bait" to catch their victims on the Internet.
 Even today, the word is associated with social engineering-based scams -- that is, scams that try to manipulate people into falling into a trap.

 With the evolution of cybercrime, the terms “smishing” and “vishing” have emerged, which can be classified as types of phishing.
 In the case of smishing, criminals send text messages to try to convince the victim to click on a malicious link or reply to the message by providing their details.
 The entire process is limited to exchanging text.